FAQ - Answers to your questions!

 What are the care instructions?

 - When not wearing them, it's good to keep them in the shade of a jewelry box.
-I also specify this in the care instructions you receive.
+I also specify this in the care leaflet you receive.
 I use the best resins available, but they can be sensitive to certain skin pH levels or prolonged UV exposure, like any object (think of objects left near a window that change color!).
-The more you care for your costume jewelry by protecting it from light when you're not wearing it, the longer it will remain beautiful.
+The more you care for your costume jewelry by protecting it from light when not wearing it, the longer it will remain beautiful.
 Over time and depending on use, it may develop a honey-like patina.

 Are the creations limited editions?